vitalinfo/sidekiq-heroku-scaler/README.md

 end
 ```

-methods `increase?/decrease?` are required, these methods provide logic does it need to add/remove sidekiq instance.
+methods `increase?/decrease?` are required, these methods provide logic to handle additing or removing sidekiq instance.

 ### Manager